Music: a marvel of human invention.

 He debated calling out to the girl, but judging by her attitude, it didn’t seem worth it.

 Michael turned away, now looking at his once prized music player with creeping apprehension.

 There was a connection between what had happened and the song that had been playing in his ears, that much was for sure.
 Was it safe to even try listening to Canned Heat again?
 And if Michael did even dare to try it, what if something worse happened?
-He imagined bursting into flame.
+He couldn’t help but imagine himself bursting into flame.

-Michael then gulped at a grim thought.
+But Michael gulped as a grim prospect reared its ugly head head.
 One that was far worse than the prospect of his afro being lit up like an effigy.